 Belize contains a significant portion of the vast Maya Forest that stretches across the Yucatan Peninsula.
 This lowland forest, home to more than 95 mammal and 400 bird species, is the second-largest contiguous tract of tropical forest in the Americas.
 Animals include jaguar, puma, ocelot, armadillo, keel-billed toucans, and macaws.
 Within Belize’s rich coastal environments lives what may be the largest population of manatees in the Caribbean.
 The diverse marine ecosystem of Belize also includes a 290-kilometer-long barrier reef, the longest in the Western Hemisphere.

-“The Earth Expedition class format actively engages the students.
+“The Earth Expeditions class format actively engages the students.
 Other graduate courses are more passive learning, and do not often lead to new ideas.
 This class reaches into the future and sparks ideas for educational opportunities.”– Deborah K., Pittsburgh, Pennsylvania

 Dragonfly Workshops Web-Based Learning Community